Kanika03Jakhar/kanika-demo/README.md

 # kanika-demo
 This is my Git repository and experience.
 <br>
-I am the author of this file trying to learn the github.
+I am the author(Kanika Jakhar)of this file trying to learn the github.